-A company called Earnest is a great way to access this kind of refinancing.
+A company called National Debt Relief is a great way to access this kind of refinancing.
 They offer a wide variety of loans on personalized terms.

 Spending unnecessary money on bills is like giving money away.
 On the flip side, saving money on your bills is just as good as increasing your paycheck.